Roxie-32/petstore/README.md

 ## Extra

 I acknowledge that this codebase could be improved, however I focused on The Main Page(Blog)  and Product Section.
 I also included some nice-to-haves like Laravel IDE helper and Larastan level 8 rules.
-Run `/vendor/bin/phpstan analyse` to analyze the project
+Run `/vendor/bin/phpstan analyse` to analyze the project.

+The authentication for this API isnt entirely completed so most routes are unprotected but valid.

-Documentation
+## Documentation

 All endpoints have been documented in [OpenApi(Swagger)](https://app.swaggerhub.com/apis-docs/FIZZYFLEXY397/PetShop/1.0) to see how requests can be made and how a sample response looks like.